juan-dbravo/wordfreq-pipeline/README.md

 # WordFreq Pipeline

-End-to-end text ETL from raw .txt books to PostgreSQL, using S3, Python, and Airflow.
+End-to-end text ETL pipeline from raw .txt books to PostgreSQL, using S3, Python, and Airflow.

 ---